Freeform Games LLP is committed to protecting the privacy of our online visitors.

 Facebook correspondence: If you contact us via Facebook, your Facebook contact details are held within Facebook’s Business Suite app.

-Testimonials: If you send us a testimonial, we keep your name and your location, and these are shown on our website and on Facebook unless you’ve asked for your testimonial to be anonymous.
+Testimonials: If you send us a testimonial, we keep your name and your location, and these are shown on our website and Facebook unless you’ve asked for your testimonial to be anonymous.

 Photographs: If you have sent us a photograph, we record who sent it.
 We do not “tag” anyone in the photograph.
 We may use some photographs on our website and in our social media posts (such as Facebook and Instagram).